Five Graphic Novels from 2016 to Read over the Holidays

 By Kwanza Osajyefo

-In the year that the Black Lives Matter movement exploded, Colin Kaepernick made a public stand, and a string of fatal police shootings of young Black men made global headlines, BLACK, a graphic novel that explores race through the superhero genre, is right on time.
+In the year that the Black Lives Matter movement exploded, Colin Kaepernick took a knees, and a string of fatal police shootings of young Black men made global headlines, BLACK, a graphic novel that explores race through the superhero genre, couldn’t be more relevant.
 In the novel, Kwanza (an ex-digital editor at Marvel) explores the racism present, not only in society-at-large, but also within the comics industry by asking, 'in a world in which they are already feared, what if Black people had superpowers?’

 An Olympic Dream: The Story of Samia Yusuf Omar

 By Reinhard Kleist

 I wish I could slyly slip an edition of this book into the xmas stockings of every xenophobia-spewing politician in Europe at the moment (so like, basically all of them).
 The biography of Samia Yusuf Omar is told in this black-and-white graphic novel, following her from her childhood in war-torn Somalia to the 2008 Beijing Olympics, where as a 17-year-old she competed as a runner.
 Intent on returning to the next Olympics in London, she faces the harsh realities of training as a female athlete in Somalia and eventually goes on a perilous journey to make it across the Mediterranean.
 A poignant statement on the international community's failures towards upholding the rights and humanity of refugees.

 This is at the top of my holiday reading list: a graphic novel that is exactly what it says on the cover – an initiation into all things queer.
 It's a perfectly digestible breakdown of what can be a confusing territory of theory, concepts, definitions and inter-group discussions.
 A brilliant book for anyone who wants to delve deeper into understanding the history, science, phycology, and cultural and social aspects of what it means to be queer.